How to test a mattress in-store: A complete guide

 Choose reputable mattress stores

 Once you’ve established which stores to visit, it’s time to plan your shopping trip.
-Set aside plenty of time to do the job properly and avoid rushing or making other plans which might result in choosing the wrong mattress.
+Set aside plenty of time to do the job properly and avoid rushing or making other plans on the day, as this could result in you choosing the wrong mattress.

-Avoid busy times, such as weekends, sales, or special events where possible.
-Opt for quieter periods when there are fewer distractions so you can relax and concentrate on the task at hand.
+Try to avoid busy times, such as weekends or sales events, where possible.
+Opt for quieter periods where there are fewer distractions so you can relax and focus on the task at hand.

-When you visit a store, the sheer amount of mattresses to choose from can seem a little overwhelming initially.
-However, if you’ve done your research beforehand, you should have an idea about the type of mattress you need and how much you can afford to spend.
+When you visit a mattress store, the number of options can seem overwhelming initially.
+However, if you’ve done your research beforehand, you should have a fairly good idea about the type of mattress you need and how much you can afford to spend.

-Before trying the mattresses, remove any clothing that might affect comfort, like coats or shoes.
-Avoid only lying on your back, as many mattresses might feel similar in that position.
-Instead, test by lying on your side or your preferred sleeping position, spending at least ten to twenty minutes on each mattress.
+Before testing mattresses, remove any heavy clothing that might affect comfort, such as jackets or shoes.
+Don’t just lie on your back when testing mattresses, as some models can feel similar in that position.
+Instead, spend at least ten to twenty minutes on each mattress, lying on your side or in your preferred sleeping position.

 incorrect body support when sleeping on a soft mattress